 Authorised absences are mornings or afternoons away from school for a reason such as genuine illness or other unavoidable situations.

-Unauthorised absences are those which the school does not consider reasonable and for which ‘no leave’ has been given.
+Are those which the school does not consider reasonable and for which ‘no leave’ has been given.
 This includes:

 - Parents keeping children off school unnecessarily